Stay Well Recognized Black Seniors for Older Americans Month

 Consider someone with $400,000 in their 401k retirement plan.
 Looking at the figures, it seems like a good chunk of change.
 But if they were to retire at 65 and live until 85, they would only receive $20,000 per year for their expenses, with no investments.

 In a May newsletter, AARP reported that Social Security benefits would only last until 2033.
-While President Biden promises to defend the lifeline of Social Security and Medicare for another 25 years, that doesn’t bode well for Millennials born in 1988 and after, who will be in their 70s by 2058.
+While President Biden promised to defend the lifeline of Social Security and Medicare for another 25 years, that doesn’t bode well for Millennials born in 1988 and after, who will be in their 70s by 2058.
 That’s arriving for many, which is another reason why we’re seeing more elderly faces in the workplace.

 Visit the Stay Well Health Hub to learn about different health-related topics.
 For caretakers or service providers, visit OAM Activity Ideas to see how you can participate in volunteering during Older Americans Month.